Emmotes/ic_spoilers/docs/emergence_6.md

 # Emergence 6

-We know the next Emergence event will be Illithids and we don't know when it will start.
+We know the next Emergence event will be Illithids and that it will start on 28 February 2024.

 ### Shop Contents